mogrady-professional/connaughtproperties/README.md

 - Provide ENV Variable(s)
 - Google OAuth — Published Domain URL must be added to OAuth Redirect domains in firebase console/authentication/sign in method/ Authorized domains
 - Geocoding API — Add Application Restrictions (Restrict key usage requests to the specified website)
+- `A Runtime Error Occurred e is not a function` error will occur on Vercel dashboard if there is a mismatch with `Credentials` / `API Keys` section of API's and Services in GCP relating to the Geolocation and OAuth Functionality as well as a failed login and possible dns issue on initial settings update for 5 minutes.

 ## CEL — Common Expression Language